MLK Highway–Suitland Line: History

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service resumed on February 7, 2022.

 In 2023, WMATA brought back the proposed A12 and L12 route split, which is roughly the same as the 2014 proposals; however, the F14 would not be rerouted along Brightseat Road.

 On June 25, 2023, route A12 was changed to operate between Addison Road station to New Carrollton station following its regular route between Addison Road and the intersection of Glenarden Parkway & Martin Luther King Jr. Highway, then operate along the F14 route between Hayes Street, Johnson Avenue, Ardwick-Ardmore Road and Pennsy Drive to New Carrollton.
 A12 service between Capital Plaza and Landover Road & Barlowe Road was replaced by Route L12, which operates between Capital Plaza Mall and Downtown Largo station via Woodmore Towne Centre.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all A12 service after midnight daily, reduce the frequency of buses from 20 minutes to 30 minutes, and eliminate the Sunday segment between Addison Road and Capitol Heights station.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 Despite the A12 split not being implemented yet, WMATA still included the A12 split proposals alongside the L12 in the drafts.

 As part of the drafts, WMATA proposed to modify the A12 to no longer operate inside Glenarden or Palmer Park and instead remain straight along Martin Luther King Jr. Highway between New Carrollton and Addison Road stations, being renamed to Route MD147.
 Service was also combined with the P12 and was extended to Suitland station via Addison Road, Walker Mill Road, County Road, and Silver Hill Road.
 This proposed change was made before WMATA implemented the A12/L12 split in June 2023.

 The A12 portion along Landover Road was modified into different routes.
 The portion between Prince George's Hospital and the intersection of Landover Road & Brightseat Road was changed to operate between Prince George's Hospital and Downtown Largo station via Hospital Drive, Landover Road, Pennsy Drive, Landover station, Pinebrook Avenue, Hawthrone Avenue, Fire House Road, Landover Road, Martin Luther King Jr. Highway, Greenleaf Road, Barlowe Road, Landover Road, St. Josephs Drive, Ruby Lockhart Boulevard, Woodmore Town Centre, Lottsford Road, Largo Drive West, and Harry S Truman Drive.
 The line was named Route MD256.
 This route would later become the L12 in June 2023, with the route also serving Capital Plaza.